Dynatrace-APAC/dynatrace-apac.github.io/workshops/dem-v2.md

 The following steps are used for this lab:
 - Sample Application
     * Sample App is based on [easyTravel](https://community.dynatrace.com/community/display/DL/easyTravel)

+Negative
-    * Follow the [Prerequisite Actions](https://github.com/Dynatrace-APAC/Workshop-DEM/tree/master/Prerequisite%20Actions) to create the application that will be used throughout this workshop.
+: **For Self-paced training**, follow the [Prerequisite Actions](https://github.com/Dynatrace-APAC/Workshop-DEM/tree/master/Prerequisite%20Actions) to create Easytravel application that will be used throughout this workshop.

 ### What You’ll Learn
 - Understand Real User Monitoring setup with easyTravel App